annereinarz/MultilevelMCMCExaHyPE/README.md

 You must then run the toolkit (here it is assumed that ExaHyPE-Engine lies one folder above MultilevelMCMCExaHyPE, if not supply the correct path)

-  ../ExaHyPE-Engine/Toolkit/toolkit.sh SWE_MC_ADERDG.exahype2
+  ../ExaHyPE-Engine/Toolkit/toolkit.sh SWE_asagi_limited.exahype2

-Now move to the SWE_MC_ADERDG directory and call
+Now move to the SWE_asagi_limited directory and call

-  make -j4 link_muq
+  make -j98 link_muq

 to build the muq integration.